IAMtheIAM/angular-webpack-nodejs-starter/tools/docs/Tips.md

 ﻿# Tips on using this starter project

+### Using Visual Studio

+This project is configured to integrate with the Visual Studio build process.
+You can simply run as "dev" and "production".
+Production uses AOT compilation.

+Development uses JIT compilation with Hot Module Replacement to make your development process a bit more enjoyable.
+To use the development mode, **before starting**, run `npm run devserver:jit` to host the development server.
+Now, start IIS Express (Dev) in Visual Studio and enjoy the magic!

 ### Changing the default namespace

 If you want to change the default `Dotnet.Starter` namespace to your own, simply go to any file such as `Program.cs` and highlight the `Dotnet.Starter` text.